 Roland Cross, whilst still at school, was appointed Secretary and Treasurer of the Bath Model Aeroplane Club.
-On leaving school Roland secured an apprenticeship with the Arrol Johnson Motor Works in Dundee.
+On leaving school Roland secured an apprenticeship with the Arrol Johnston Motor Works in Dumfries.

 Roland joined the British and Colonial Aeroplane Company in Bristol where he designed parts for the Bristol Fighter biplane.
 After the war he moved to Vickers Aeron to increase his engineering experience.

 Roland Cross returned to Bath to set up an engineering design consultancy in the building formally used by Patrick Alexander to construct his gas balloons.

 Cross Rotary Valve Engine invented